 Curtis manages her curls and her customers’ without any hot tools.
 It’s possible to refresh curls with other hair care methods from this list, so don’t worry if you also prefer to avoid hot tools.

 Curly Hair Styles for Women

 Now that we’ve covered the most essential hair care tips for curly hair, here are some of the most universal curly hair styles that you should have ready to deploy on any given day.

 This is a great style for keeping your hair out of your face but still showing off your beautiful curls.
 First, wet hair and apply gel.
 “A lot of people like to use products with wax, but my preference is to resist as these can cause extreme buildup that must be removed with harsh detergents,” says Curtis.
 “Secondly, too much slicking can cause damage to curls and act like a relaxer.”

 Next, part your hair down the middle.
 Then, use a brush to pull the top parts from both halves of your hair into a slicked-back ponytail.
 Hold it together with a hair tie, and volumize the back part with your fingers.
 This is optional, but you can style your baby hairs to frame your face using a toothbrush and some more gel.

 Another easy look for curly hair is creating a headband with your own hair.
 First, on damp hair, create a deep side part.
 Braid along your hairline going toward your temple on the opposite side.
 When you reach behind your ear, pin the braid underneath your other hair.
 Play with it a little bit to make sure the braid looks as natural as possible.

 Sure, it might take a little bit of trial and error to learn what works best for keeping your curls healthy and moisturized, but don’t give up.
-You’ll find the perfect hair care routine that will make you feel invincible, and your curls will be bouncy, luscious, and beautiful.
+You’ll find the perfect curly hair style routine that will make you feel invincible, and one that leaves your curls bouncy, luscious, and beautiful every day.